Larisa Miculeț: Ambassador to the State of Israel

 During her tenure, Larisa Miculeț worked to promote Moldova-Israeli cooperation on an entire spectrum of bilateral relations, and was subsequently credited with a significant development of the cooperation between the two countries.
 She organized a number of high-level visits, in particular those of the Chairman of the Parliament Marian Lupu, Deputy Prime-Minister, the Minister of Foreign Affairs Andrei Stratan and the Minister of Health Ion Ababii.
-Larisa Miculet also arranged the visits to Moldova of the ex-Prime-Minister, Minister of Strategic Affairs Avigdor Lieberman and the Minister of Tourism, I. Ahranovic.
+Miculeț also arranged the visits to Moldova of the ex-Prime-Minister, Minister of Strategic Affairs Avigdor Lieberman and the Minister of Tourism, I. Ahranovic.
 During this time, Ambassador Miculet also sought to increase trade ties and foreign investments in a number of strategic sectors including agriculture, infrastructure and telecommunications.
 Among other notable achievements, she was also credited with the signing of the Treaty on avoiding double taxation and in fostering the bilateral humanitarian relations between the two states through the activities of the Association of Descendants from Moldova.

-In April 2007, by the Decree of the President of the Republic of Moldova, Larisa Miculet was awarded the State distinction “Meritul Civic” for strengthening Moldo-Israeli relations.
+In April 2007, by the Decree of the President of the Republic of Moldova, Miculeț was awarded the State distinction “Meritul Civic” for strengthening Moldo-Israeli relations.
 It was also noted that Miculet had a very strong support from Israeli citizens that originated from Moldova, including the Minister of Foreign Affairs Avigdor Lieberman.

 Through her work, she established close ties with political and economic elites and journalists of Israel, and built close relations with all religious communities in Israel, particularly with the Patriarchate of Jerusalem that has historic ties to Moldova.
-In this context, in December 2007, the Bishop of Chisinau and Moldova Vladimir awarded her the Medal “Cuvioasa Parascheva” of second degree.
+In this context, in December 2007, the Bishop of Chișinău and Moldova Vladimir awarded her the Medal ȚCuvioasa ParaschevaȚ of second degree.

-As Moldovan Ambassador to Israel, she was also the 2007 Commencement Speaker at Wilbraham & Monson Academy in Massachusetts, US, that her son, Eugene Miculet, graduated in 2006 as the first international student Bicentennial Scholar.
+As Moldovan Ambassador to Israel, she was also the 2007 Commencement Speaker at Wilbraham & Monson Academy in Massachusetts. that her son graduated in 2006.